BTS-CM/BOINC-Field-Mod/README.md

 # In accordance with the schema.sql guidance, todo:

-* investigate sched dump & purge
+* Investigate sched dump & purge
-* add field to database.py
+* Add fields to database.py
-* host.inc, db_update
+* db_update --> Does this help upgrade existing BOINC projects SQL databases to include new tables?

 ---